NCAA Prospect Rankings

 There are many ways to rank prospects, starting with the Big Boards.
 But it's also valuable to project the top 20 wrestlers in a given weight as they jump from high school to college.

 The lightest college weight is the most difficult to rank.
-This is because guys quickly outgrow it and it is hard to project even freshman 106-pounders to stay light forever.
+This is because guys quickly outgrow it and it's hard to project even freshman 106-pounders to stay light forever.

-Patrick McKee takes the second spot and may very well start right away for the Gophers.
+Patrick McKee takes the second spot and may very well start right away for Minnesota.
 His resume this year shows he has either made great leaps or just revealed the level he already had reached.
-Alex Thomsen may also go right away for the Huskers in his first year on campus.
+Alex Thomsen may also go right away for Nebraska in his first year on campus.

 There are a couple hard decisions to be made, such as not including Gavin Teasdale or Pat Glory here, even though they may start their careers at 125.
 The other issue is between Joey Melendez and Eric Barnett: One of them won't start at North Carolina, but they're both excellent prospects, so luckily that's not our call to make.

 Super 32 champ Antonio Lorenzo is the second-highest ranked prospect to not yet commit (behind McHenry) and is a fascinating prospect to dissect.
 There are four prospects from Illinois, with the Land of Lincoln teeming with lightweights right now.